rafinutshaw/movie-db-app/README.md

   - Reusable UI patterns (e.g., carousels, skeletons, containers) are implemented as components.
   - No code duplication between pages or features.

-- **Testing:**
+## Code Quality & Architecture

+### Single Responsibility Principle (SRP)

+Every component, hook, and function in this project is designed to do one thing and do it well.
+UI components only handle rendering, hooks only handle data fetching or state logic, and usecases only orchestrate business logic.
+This makes the codebase easier to test, debug, and extend.

+### Compound Components

+Reusable UI patterns are built using the compound component pattern.
+For example, the `CategoryCarousel` and `FilmBox` components are composed of smaller, focused subcomponents.
+This allows for flexible composition and customization, letting parent components control layout and children while keeping each piece simple and reusable.

+### Presentation and Logic Layer Separation

+The codebase separates presentation (UI) from logic (data fetching, state, business rules):

+- **Presentation Layer:** Components in `src/components/` and `src/pages/` are responsible only for rendering UI and receiving data via props.
+- **Logic Layer:** Custom hooks in `src/hooks/` handle data fetching, state, and side effects.
+They are reused across multiple components and pages.

+### Usecase Layer

+The `src/usecases/` directory contains usecase files that encapsulate business logic and coordinate between services, hooks, and state.
+This layer acts as the "controller" for complex flows, ensuring that UI components remain simple and focused on rendering.
+Usecases make it easy to test business logic in isolation and adapt the app to new requirements without rewriting UI code.

+### Clean, Reusable Code

+- All components are written in TypeScript with clear, explicit props and return types.
+- Logic is separated into custom hooks and usecase files, making code easy to test and reuse.
+- Compound and higher-order components (e.g., `PageContainer`) promote DRY and composability.

+### Component Structure

+- Components are organized by domain and responsibility (e.g., `components/`, `pages/`, `hooks/`, `usecases/`).
+- Each component is focused and follows the single responsibility principle.
+- Presentation and logic are separated for maintainability.

+### Layout Complexity

+- The app features a multi-section homepage with carousels, dynamic detail pages, and authentication flows.
+- Responsive layouts and skeleton loaders are used for a polished user experience.

+### CSS/SCSS Organization

+- All styles are written in modular SCSS, using variables and mixins for consistency.
+- Styles are colocated with components for clarity and maintainability.
+- The final CSS is clean, minimal, and follows BEM-like naming for order and predictability.

+### DRY Principles

+- Shared logic is abstracted into hooks and usecases.
+- Reusable UI patterns (e.g., carousels, skeletons, containers) are implemented as components.
+- No code duplication between pages or features.

+### Testing

 - Unit and integration tests are written for all major pages, usecases, and components.
 - Tests cover skeleton loading, data rendering, error states, and authentication flows.
 - Mocking is used for API calls and authentication to ensure isolation.
 - See `src/__tests__/` for examples.

-- **SSR (Server-Side Rendering):**
+### SSR (Server-Side Rendering)

-  - This project is currently a client-side rendered SPA (Single Page Application) and does **not** implement SSR.
+- This project is currently a client-side rendered SPA (Single Page Application) and does **not** implement SSR by default.
 - All SEO optimizations (titles, meta tags, robots.txt) are handled on the client side.
 - The architecture is compatible with SSR frameworks (e.g., Next.js) if future migration is desired.

----

-## TMDB Third-Party Login

-- Users can log in securely with their TMDB account to manage their wish list.
-- OAuth flow is handled via TMDB's official API and redirect.
-- No passwords are stored; only session tokens are used.

----

-## Lighthouse Results

-- **Performance:** 99
-- **Accessibility:** 100
-- **Best Practices:** 100
-- **SEO:** 99

----